-As for the independent freelancer competition is fierce, they can be based anywhere in the world and as such they are competing on a global scale for work.
-As a result the competition reflects the cost and prices vary greatly but it seems more common to charge by the image rather than by the hour.
-For large scale editing like weddings and other social events it can be $5 per image for colour correcting etc and up to $25-$100 per editorial image that requires more time and skill.
+As for the independent freelancer, competition is incredibly fierce.
+As an independent retoucher you can be based anywhere in the world and that means they are competing on a global scale for work.
+As a result, the competition reflects the cost and prices vary greatly but it seems more common to charge by the image rather than by the hour.
+For large scale editing like weddings and other social events it can be $5 per image for basic colour correcting all the way up to $25-$100 per editorial image that requires a lot more more time and skill.

 Currently as photographers we have a huge choice for how our final images are going to look and if we don't have the skill or time to implement a comprehensive workflow there has never been so many options open to us.

 I think every photographer has a different approach to achieving that final image but however we get there we should maintain a consistency.
 No client wants to see a portfolio of photographs that look like they have been taken by several different people.
-They want to know that when they hire you they are getting a specific style, they don't want to take the risk that you may produce an image for them they might not like.
-Whether you decide to keep creative control or outsource it is important to maintain a style that a client can buy into.
-It may well be necessary to accept your limitations and take advantage of a professional retouchers skill to give your work the final polish.
+They want to know that when they hire you they are getting a specific style, they don't want to take the risk that you may produce an image for them that they might not like.
+This might sound obvious but I have seen portfolios of photographers who mix their own retouching in with that of professional retouchers.
+The result is painfully obvious and this will sound alarm bells in any clients mind.

 Ultimately they buy both but this varies based on the industry we work in.
 Personally with my hair and fashion shots I know my clients are expecting to see a very high level of retouching in their final image and I am aware that I must maintain this standard of retouching to maintain the perceived standard of my photography.
-Conversely though I feel that this retouching standard is less important for wedding photographers and photojournalists, their skills lie in capturing the moment not in having the latest 'dodge and burn' technique in Photoshop.
+Conversely though I feel that this retouching standard is less important for wedding photographers and photojournalists as their skills lie in capturing the moment not in having the latest 'dodge and burn' technique in Photoshop.

 A very big thank you to everybody who took part in this article, especially to the retouchers who took the time to provide me with a valuable insight into their profession.